 Every year since 2011, a unique beauty contest takes place in Haifa.
 The contestants are female survivors of the Holocaust.
 In the midst of this flashy spectacle sponsored by an Evangelical Christian organization, the personal traumas of the survivors remain as deep as ever.
 A documentary about how memory, politics and spectacle are interconnected.

-Visions du Réel 2020 - International Feature Competition (World Premiere)
+World Premiere at Visions du Réel 2020 - International Competition (link)

 "the film accuses without a word, in a very efficient and intelligent way, the radical strangeness, not to say the sweet obscenity, of its subject."

 "offers a complex and nuanced look at the annual Miss Holocaust Survivor event."

 "the movie’s lack of final ethical conclusion, in a situation where no definitive or even partial judgment seems possible, is what lingers"

 "Ipeker deliberately creates associations that make you shiver"